Stylianos of Paphlagonia: Veneration

 Saint Stylian is commemorated on 26 November.

 Patronage

 Saint Stylian is known as a protector of children, especially orphans.
 Pious Christians invoke him to help and protect their children; childless women entreat his intercession so that they might have children.

 Iconography

 Saint Stylian is depicted in iconography holding a swaddled infant in his arms.

 Historicity

-The Bollandist Hippolyte Delehaye argued that Stylian never existed, but was a confusion with Alypios the Stylite, who shares a saint's day and city of birth, with the attribute 'stylite' being confused with a cognomen Στυλιανός (both derived from στύλος 'pillar').
+The general opinion of scholars is that Stylian was historical, though Bollandist Hippolyte Delehaye argued that Stylian never existed.
+He believed that Stylian was but was a confusion with Alypios the Stylite, who shares a saint's day and city of birth, with the attribute 'stylite' being confused with a cognomen Στυλιανός (both derived from στύλος 'pillar').

+Delehaye's opinions on Stylian have been criticized as without merit.
+One source reports that Saint Stylian was "most likely a different person from St. Alypios of Hadrianopolis" due to "the notable distinctions between their respective lives and saintly deeds".